Valerie

 high-dose corticosteroid treatment for presumed autoimmune encephalitis.
 When

-the steroids wore off she was left in a much worse state—unable to walk
+She was left in a much worse state—unable to walk outside or even watch

-outside or even watch videos with us.
-She began needing to take very high
+videos with us.
+She began needing to take very high steroid doses to eat, sleep

-steroid doses to eat, sleep and get out of bed.
-The neurologist prescribed
+and get out of bed.
+The neurologist then prescribed plasmapheresis.
+While she

-strong antibabesial medications.
+very strong antibabesial medications.
 We quickly killed a large number of the

 exposed parasites resulting in severe hemolysis, marked improvements, and a